What is Giving Compass?

 Giving Compass' Take:

-• Triangle Community Foundation explains why equity matters especially in philanthropy and provides some key insights on how to instill more equitable practices within a foundation.
+• Triangle Community Foundation explains why equity matters in philanthropy and provides insights into implementing more equitable practices.

 • Read about the role of senior leaders in building a race equity culture.